ublue-os/website/docs/images/framework.md

 - Benchmarking tools.
 It would be nice to be able to run a continuous benchmark that exercises the laptop and can run unattended so that we can automate power testing.

 We want to allow Linux users to share this knowledge and expertise with each other to fulfill the true potential of Framework laptops.
 We'll [use science](https://www.youtube.com/watch?v=BABM3EUo990) and the wonders of modern automation to accomplish this!

-And lastly, right now `-framework` is a one-off created for Bluefin.
-It is entirely feasible for Universal Blue to adopt this across all the base images, but we'd need some help, devops ninjas, inquire within.

 - [Thread on the Framework forums](https://community.frame.work/t/custom-fedora-oci-images-for-framework-laptops/34253/) - general feedback welcome here, the co-creator of Bluefin "dog-foods" this image on a 13th gen Framework 13.
 Yes, it is glorious.
 - [Contributions welcome!](https://github.com/ublue-os/bluefin)